Also known as Project Summary, Project Initiation Document, and Project Definition Report.

 Variants include Project Statement of Work and Terms of Reference.

-Once a project opportunity has been identified, it must be translated from a concept into a well-written project charter.
-A project charter is a one-page document that summarizes the fundamental information of a project before it begins.
-It clarifies project objectives and scope, addresses the needs of stakeholders, and defines roles and responsibilities.
-The completed and signed project charter is a requirement for the project kick-off.
+Once a project opportunity has been identified, it must be translated from a conceptual idea into a well-written project charter.
+A project charter is a concise, one-page document that summarizes the fundamental information of the project before it begins.
+This vital document clarifies project objectives and scope, addresses the needs of stakeholders, and defines roles and responsibilities of the project team.
+The completion and endorsement of the project charter are prerequisites for the project kick-off.

 Business Case Summary

-A business case analysis should precede any project to justify why the project is being selected.
-A business case summary should be included in the project charter to summarize the impact on the business in terms of benefits or savings.
+A comprehensive business case analysis must precede the initiation of any project to provide a justification for the project’s selection.
+A business case summary should be integrated into the project charter to outline the impact on the business in terms of benefits or cost savings.

 Problem Statement

-A problem exists when there is a difference between where we are and where we want to be.
-A problem statement should be specific and brief, and should describe when and how often the problem occurs..
-It should not however include background information nor should it discuss the causes or solutions.
+A problem exists when there is a difference between the current state and the desired state.
+A problem statement should be specific and brief and should describe when and how often the problem occurs.
+It should not however include background information, nor should it discuss the causes or solutions.

 Goal Statement